-DIY PLC Trainer Using 19-inch rack Mount Components
+DIY PLC Trainer Using 19-inch Rack Mount Components

 This article describes a Programmable Logic Control (PLC) trainer constructed using common 19-inch rack components.
 The assembly shown in Figure 1 provides a functional, compact solution which can be modified to meet your needs.
 This assembly provides a natural progression from the smaller introductory trainer as described in this article.